balramchauhan1993/celect/README.md

 ### `.celectUpdate(value);`

-set the passed value for select and update the view.
+Set the passed parameter value for select and update the view.

 ```javascript